Hemantsaraf08/react-native-redux-like-state-manage/README.md

 ### Also we learn how to put icons in header of screen (Refer: src/screens/IndexScreen.js and src/screens/ShowScreen.js ==> navigationOptions)

 ### And how to navigate after form submit (using Callback navigation fn. refer src/screens/EditScreen.js ==> navigation.pop() and navigation.navigate('string')

+### Note the use of Navigation lifecycle event ==> didFocus that we used in IndexScreen.js to know that the  component has mounted again as actually component is not unmounted in react native